dantectl/druid-prometheus-quickstart/README.md

 # druid-prometheus-quickstart

+Instructions on how to monitor Apache Druid using Prometheus and New Relic

 *This guide is written for a local installation of Apache Druid for demonstration purposes.
 For production deployments, the overall process should be similar, however you may notice some variation in the directory structure etc.*

 ## Requirements